pingcap/tidb-insight/README.md

                         The time of log retention, any log files older than given time period from current time will not be included.
-Value should be a number of hour(s) in positive interger. `0` by default and means no time limit.
+Value should be a number of hour(s) in positive interger. `0` by default means no time limit.
   --config-file         Collect various configuration files in output,
                         disabled by default.
   --config-auto         Automatically detect and save configuration files for